-- 1. Master the fundamentals of writing Python scrips. - 2.
-Learn Python elements such as variables, flow controls structures, and functions. - 3.
-Discover how to work with lists and sequence data, and files.
+- 1. Master the fundamentals of writing Python scripts - 2.
+Learn Python elements such as variables, flow controls structures, and functions - 3.
+Discover how to work with lists and sequence data, and files

-COURSE OUTCOMES: After completion of this course, students will be able to
+COURSE OUTCOMES: After completion of course, students would be able to:

-- 1. Understand various Python program development Environments. - 2.
+- 1. Understand various Python program development Environments - 2.
 Demonstrate the concepts of Python. - 3.
 Implement algorithms/flowcharts using Python to solve real-world problems. - 4.
 Build and manage dictionaries to manage data. - 5.
 Write Python functions to facilitate code reuse. - 6.
 Use Python to handle files and memory.